OWASP/www-project-threat-dragon/docs-2/usage/config/bitbucket.md

 - `NODE_ENV='development'`

-Application port number - this defaults to 3000, and it can be mapped to another port when running the docker command.
+Server port number - this defaults to 3000, and it can be mapped to another port when running the docker command.
 So leave the server port at 3000 by not defining it, and it can then be mapped to external port 8080 using docker.

 Server API protocol - this would be set to HTTPS in production, but during development define it as HTTP.